ChiragSinhal-1/Central-Medical-Vault/README.md

 6. Navigate on to the FHIR service on Azure portal, under the diagnostic tab link the log analytics Azure services deployed from the link above.
 This will inspect and monitor all the actions performed on FHIR database.
 7. IoT connector can also be linked in case the dat needs to be sensed and entered from the external device.

+### Azure AI Health Bots Configuration:
+1. Deploy the health bots from the documents shared in the reference above.
+2. Navigate on to the health bot management portal.
+Take the scenario JSONs from the location in this repo (Central-Medical-Vault/Health Bots/) and create all the three scenarios.
+3. The web Application should be deployed using the Azure App service and link the scenario using the {scenaioID} with the application.
+4. The link to the web app then needs to be added in the following location in this repository (Central-Medical-Vault/templates/patient_home.html)

 ### Environement Setup (Azure virtual machine)

 1. pip3 can be installed on Ubuntu using the APT package manager.
 To start off, update the package lists as shown.